sophieclayton/lab-website/content/home/people.md

 subtitle = ""

 # List user groups to display.
-#   Edit each user's `user_groups` to add them to one or more of these groups.
+#   Edit each user's `user_groups` to add them to one or more of these groups. # "Research Staff" removed for now.
 user_groups = ["Principal Investigator",
                "Graduate Students",
-               "Research Staff",
                "Past Lab Members"]

 +++